deploymenttheory/terraform-demo-microsoft365/README.md

 This lab has the following dependancies

-- a Microsoft 365 tenant
+- a minimum of 1 Microsoft 365 tenant, but this demo is designed to be used with 3.
+One sandbox tenant and two route to live tenants.
-- terraform cloud
+- terraform cloud for remote state management
-- github with github actions
+- github with github actions for CI/CD
 - access to create various enterprise app types with Entra ID to test different authentication methods
+- relevant m365 licensing for the demo
+- enterprise app defined within Entra ID for authentication with the correct graph permissions defined.

 ## Getting Started